Membrane sweep can sound quite scary at first but this guide will hopefully dispel any horrible myths you may have heard about them!

 ‘I had 2 or 3 sweeps with my first baby and it was useless.
 A very unpleasant experience too.
 Some say it works but you never know if the baby was just ready.’

-Had a membrane sweep yourself?
+Have you had a membrane sweep yourself?
 Or considering it?
-Let us know your experiences or any tips for other mums-to-be in our comments area below.
+Head over to our Facebook page and let us know your experiences or any tips for other mums-to-be!